Mayopi/file-organizer/README.md

 # File Organizer

-File Organizer is a command-line application built with JavaScript that helps users organize their files in a directory based on their file extensions.
+File Organizer is a command-line application built with **Typescript** that helps users organize their files in a directory based on their file extensions.
 It provides a convenient way to sort and categorize files, making it easier to locate and manage them.

 ## Features